haasn/checkasm/README.md

 ### Example outputs

-This is what the output looks like, when using `--verbose` mode to print all timing data:
+This is what the output looks like, when using `--verbose` mode to print all timing data (on a pretty noisy/busy system):

 ```
 checkasm: